mertz1999/RSIMFI_trading/README.md

 # RSIMFI Trading Algorithm

-This strategy that it has been implement in MQL4 language for MetaTrader 4 This is Based on :
+This strategy has been implement in MQL4 language for MetaTrader 4 This is Based on :

   - RSI 26 period Indicator